 Medical tests are done for different reasons, including

 Diagnostic tests are done to find the cause of people’s symptoms.
-When choosing tests, doctors take the following into consideration:
+When choosing tests, doctors and other primary care practitioners take the following into consideration:

 The most likely diseases are identified based on the medical history and physical examination, taking into account each person's specific findings and medical background.